GER-Space/Kos-Scansat/README.md

 **:ELEVATION (\<body\>,\<geoposition\>)**

-Returns the scanned altitude of the coordinates. -1 when It's not scanned.
+Returns the scanned altitude of the coordinates.
 Rounded to 500m steps, when only the low-resolution scan was perfomred.
+-1 when It's not scanned.
+And no KerbNet access is possible, or the KerbNet of the current Vessel is out of the scanning FOV.

 **:SLOPE (\<body\>,\<geoposition\>)**

 Returns a computed slope (in percent) with the best available data. the input data is the best scanned data.
+KerbNet can be used as a source for the active vessel.

 **:ALLSCANTYPES**